zulip/zulipbot/config/templates/multipleClaimWarning.md

 @{commenter} This issue cannot be claimed, as someone else is already working on it.
-Please see our [contributor guide](https://zulip.readthedocs.io/en/latest/overview/contributing.html#your-first-codebase-contribution) for advice on finding an issue to work on.
-Thanks!
+To learn how to pick up issues, please work through all the "Prior to picking up your first issue" sections of the [Zulip contributor guide](https://zulip.readthedocs.io/en/latest/contributing/index.html).